Looking for new SEO trends to follow for 2023?

 - When not to use the topic cluster model and what to do instead

 3) Video content will become more prominent.
 Make sure to include some sort of video content to your page.
-It not only increases chances dwell time but also increases engagement by 80%.
+It not only increases the chances of dwell time but also increases engagement by 80%.

 Alternatively, you can allocate a part of your content strategy to YouTube because that’s what’s been growing recently with more prominence in the search result pages too.

-Over To You: How To Upgrade Your SEO in 2019?
+Over To You: How To Upgrade Your SEO?

-I hope you liked my SEO predictions for the state of SEO in 2019.
+I hope you liked my SEO predictions for the state of SEO this year.

 SEO is always in motion.
 The faster you understand that search engines and their algorithms are now focusing more on the end user than ever.

-The whole Aug-Sep update (name it Medic update, Birthday update or whatever you like) was solely focused on giving users the best, reliable and authentic search results.
+The whole Aug-Sep update (name it Medic update, Birthday update, or whatever you like) was solely focused on giving users the best, most reliable, and authentic search results.

 But, change is inevitable.

 Is there something I missed?
-Seeing some new SEO possibilities for 2019?
+Seeing some new SEO possibilities this year?
 Let’s chat in the comments below.